gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ##### Kubernetes Service

-In the Kubernetes Service we have to configure the `resources` monitoring section with the cluster tags of the dynamic resources that this agent is able to forward requests for.
+In the Kubernetes Service, we have to configure the `resources` monitoring section with the cluster tags of the dynamic resources that this agent is able to forward requests for.

 ```yaml
 ## This section configures the Kubernetes Service